divenal/python-onecta/README.md

 }
 ```

+If you want to be able to make changes using the scripts, you can add a third field "device" - you can find
+the value you need once you've got the basic functionality working.

 ## Authenticate the app to use your daikin system.

 Invoke the python script with a single parameter `code`.
 That will print out the url you need to open to authenticate the app.